Smokey and the Bandit Part 3: Plot

 Buford chases Cledus in the Mississippi Fairgrounds.
 Buford's car is thrown up on two side wheels by an incline, but he continues the pursuit on two wheels.
 That night, Cledus and Dusty stop at the hotel called the Come On Inn, where people are involved in an orgy.
 Buford sees the Trans Am parked there and searches for the shark, which he finds.
 Buford also thinks he finds Cledus in the sauna, but it turns out to be a muscular woman named Tina, who becomes infatuated with him.

 The next day, one of Buford's tires is blown by the "Enos Devil Darts".
 Cledus retakes the shark.
 Buford pursues on the remaining two tires, first through a herd of cattle, then through parked boats, then a nudist camp, then through a field where the Burdettes set off explosions, one of which destroys the car except the engine, seat, and lights, the latter of which Junior is holding above his head.

 Cledus deliberately slows down so Junior can retrieve the shark from the Trans Am, allowing Buford to successfully complete the bet.
 As Buford collects his money from Little Enos, he sees Cledus.
 Thinking he has been dealing with the real Bandit all along, he approaches him to arrest him.
 In doing so, he imagines Cledus as the real Bandit, who attempts to talk him out of arresting him before Junior reminds him of his retirement.
-Buford and the Bandit both separately come to the same conclusion that they need one other in order for their lives to have meaning, and Buford gives him a five-minute head start and, with Tina joining him, takes off after him on yet another chase, again leaving Junior behind to run after him, dropping all the money on the way (similar to the end of the first movie).
+Buford and the Bandit both separately come to the same conclusion that they need one other in order for their lives to have meaning, and Buford gives him a five-minute head start and, with Tina joining him, and mirroring the finale of the first film - he once again chases after Bandit in futility with Junior running behind as the end credits roll.